esphome/esphome-docs/devices/teckin_sp20_us.rst

     :description: Example ESPHome code to emulate stock firmware functionality while maintaining 100% local control.
     :image: teckin_sp20_us.jpg

 ESPHome can be used with Teckin SP20 (US) smart sockets.
-These devices are basically just an ESP8266 chip with a relay to control the socket, a HLW8012 power monitoring chip, a small button on the front and a blue and red LED light.
+These devices are basically just an ESP8266 chip with a relay to control the socket, a HLW8012 power monitoring chip, a small button on the front and two LEDs (blue and red).

 .. figure:: images/teckin_sp20_us.jpg
     :align: center